yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/index.md

 **Comments and consultation are welcomed.
 It is vital that these data standards are widely accepted and are seen as a practical and implementable approach.
 We are actively seeking and welcome input to ensure this is the case.**

+## Status and Approvals
+The profiles in this implementation guide are categorised by status as follows:
+ 1. **Draft: Work In Progress** - this is initial work, shared for consultation but still subject to discussion and change
+ 2. **Draft: For Review** - the draft is stable and ready for wider review.
+May still be subject to change based on review comments
+ 3. **Active: Approved** - the profile has been approved for use by the regional Technical Design Authority
+ 4. **Active: Implemented** - the profile has been proven in at least one successful implementation

 ## How to read this guide
 The top menu bar provides access to the following main sections:
  - **Guidance** - it is strongly recommended to start with the "guidance" section and to read through these articles which explain the rationale and other key concepts